kubernetes/kops/docs/instance_groups.md

   minimum size and maximum size = 1, so they will run a single instance.
 We do this so that the cloud will always relaunch masters, even if everything is terminated at once.
-We have an instance group per zone because we need to force the cloud to run an instance in every zone, so we can mount the master volumes - we can't do that across zones.
+We have an instance group per zone because we need to force the cloud to run an instance in every zone, so we can mount the master volumes - we cannot do that across zones.

 ## Listing instance groups